BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

       The ImportData object has 2 member variables that can be set.

    :ivar file_path: Path to the .dream3d file on the file system
-   :ivar data_paths: List of DataPath_ objects.
+   :ivar data_paths: List of :ref:`DataPath<DataPath>` objects.
 Use the python 'None' value to indicate that you want to read **ALL** the data from file.

 .. code:: python